digitalbazaar/test-suite-coverage-metrics/outputs/vc-di-eddsa-test-suite.md

 [
-  "An optional identifier for the proof, which MUST be a URL [URL], such as a UUID as a URN (urn:uuid:6a1676b8-b51f-11ed-937b-d76685a20ff5)", "If included, the value MUST be a string that maps to a [URL]", "If specified, the associated value MUST be either a string, or an unordered set of strings", "The value MUST use a header and encoding as described in Section 2.4 Multibase of the Controller Documents 1.0 specification to express the binary data", "If present, it MUST be a string value or an unordered list of string values",
+  "An optional identifier for the proof, which MUST be a URL [URL], such as a UUID as a URN (urn:uuid:6a1676b8-b51f-11ed-937b-d76685a20ff5)", "If included, the value MUST be a string that maps to a [URL]", "The date and time the proof was created is OPTIONAL and, if included, MUST be specified as an [XMLSCHEMA11-2] dateTimeStamp string, either in Universal Coordinated Time (UTC), denoted by a Z at the end of the value, or with a time zone offset relative to UTC", "If present, it MUST be an [XMLSCHEMA11-2] dateTimeStamp string, either in Universal Coordinated Time (UTC), denoted by a Z at the end of the value, or with a time zone offset relative to UTC", "If specified, the associated value MUST be either a string, or an unordered set of strings", "The value MUST use a header and encoding as described in Section 2.4 Multibase of the Controller Documents 1.0 specification to express the binary data", "If present, it MUST be a string value or an unordered list of string values",